muldjord/occurity/jobs/README.md

 * %USER%: The user name of the currently logged in user (eg. `pi`).

 ### addexclude:FILE|PATH
+Adds either a FILE or PATH to the global exclude list.
+This list is used by several of the available file and path manipulation commands.
+If a match is found the file or path will be ignored by those commands.
+Any subdirectories of an excluded path will also be excluded.

-Adds either a file or path to the exclude list used by the cp* commands.
-This is useful if you want to copy an entire path but want to leave out a subdirectory or file from within the path.
+Adding excludes is useful if you want to copy an entire path but want to leave out a subdirectory or file from within that path.
+Same goes when removing a path.
+Excluded paths (including subdirectories) and / or files will remain after removal.

+Note 1: `mvpath` does not adhere to the exclude list!

-Note!
-Both relative and non-relative file and path are allowed.
+Note 2: Both relative and non-relative FILE and PATH are allowed.
 If relative it will match with files or paths located relative to the defined `srcpath`.

 * Example 1: `addexclude:optotypes/sloan
 * Example 2: `addexclude:optotypes/README.md